ramanathanlab/pdfwf/README.md

 conda activate pdfwf
-mamba install pytorch torchvision pytorch-cuda=11.8 -c pytorch -c nvidia -y pip install -r requirements/oreo_requirements.txt
+mamba install pytorch torchvision pytorch-cuda=11.8 -c pytorch -c nvidia -y pip install -r requirements/oreo_requirements.txt git clone git@github.com:ultralytics/yolov5.git
 ```

+Then set the `yolov5_path` option to the path of the cloned `yolov5` repository.

 ## CLI
 For running smaller jobs without using the Parsl workflow, the CLI can be used.